BRICS ACADEMIC FORUM

 • Sabyasachi SAHA (India), Associate Professor, Research and Information System for Developing Countries (RIS)

-• Ge GAN (China), Deputy Director, China National Health Development Research Center of the National Health Commission
+• GAN Ge (China), Deputy Director, China National Health Development Research Center of the National Health Commission

 Discutants: